andreamoro-git/blog/_posts/2025-02-26-How-to-run-stata-in-a-docker-container.md

 It goes like this:

 1. Figure out where your Stata license file is.
 Just google if you have no idea.
 Copy it into your working directory.
-2. Create this Dockerfile (wioth name: Dockerfile, no extension).
+2. Create this Dockerfile (with filename: Dockerfile, no extension).
 The part ```stata18-se-i:2024-12-18``` can and should be changed according to your license and preferences.
 The full list of images:tags is available [at the dataeditors docker hub](https://hub.docker.com/u/dataeditors)

 	```
 	FROM dataeditors/stata18-se-i:2024-12-18